OrionProgrammer/FourSquare-.Net-Core-API/README.md

 4. Fetch location by User from local database
   <br/>End point: http://localhost:4000/landmarks/user-location/{userid}
   <br/>Update the parameter with a userid
-  <br/>Note: This method required authentication.
-To test via Postman, you may decorate the method with [AllowAnonymous] and rebuild the solution.
-Else pass a vali auth token     in the header
+  <br/>Note: This method requires authentication.
+To test via Postman, you may decorate the method with [AllowAnonymous] and rebuild the solution, else pass a vali auth token     in the header